chrisfinch2234/text-to-speech/README.md

 ![image 6](https://cloud.githubusercontent.com/assets/23058919/19695386/e2c8b0b6-9a97-11e6-8103-ba5314f21d3c.png)

-Above is what is shown when you request a conversion from NeoSpeech server
+(Above is what is shown when you request a conversion from NeoSpeech server.)

 ![image 7](https://cloud.githubusercontent.com/assets/23058919/19695390/e58b2acc-9a97-11e6-90ee-a8aaae2dfcfb.png)

-###Above shows what your XML editor will look like when the NeoSpeech server successfully send you back a conversion including the download link
+(Above shows what your XML editor will look like when the NeoSpeech server successfully send you back a conversion including the download link.)

 ![image 8](https://cloud.githubusercontent.com/assets/23058919/19695411/04a4dd36-9a98-11e6-8cd3-b476683f0ee5.png)

-Above is what will be shown when you input the URL link in your browser that you receive from NeoSpeech server that can be saved onto your computer
+(Above is what will be shown when you input the URL link in your browser that you receive from NeoSpeech server that can be saved onto your computer.)

 #How to sign up: